Interventricular foramina (neuroanatomy)

-In the brain, the interventricular foramina (or foramina of Monro) are channels that connect the paired lateral ventricles with the third ventricle at the midline of the brain.
+In the brain, the interventricular foramina (foramina of Monro) are channels that connect the paired lateral ventricles with the third ventricle at the midline of the brain.
 As channels, they allow cerebrospinal fluid (CSF) produced in the lateral ventricles to reach the third ventricle and then the rest of the brain's ventricular system.
 The walls of the interventricular foramina also contain choroid plexus, a specialized CSF-producing structure, that is continuous with that of the lateral and third ventricles above and below it.

 Structure

 The interventricular foramina are two holes (foramen, pl. foramina) that connect the left and the right lateral ventricles to the third ventricle.
 They are located on the underside near the midline of the lateral ventricles, and join the third ventricle where its roof meets its anterior surface.
 In front of the foramen is the fornix and behind is the thalamus.
 The foramen is normally crescent-shaped, but rounds and increases in size depending on the size of the lateral ventricles.